Lelekhoa1812/CVA/README.md

 ---

-*Transform your job applications with AI-powered cover letters that stand out to employers.*
+*Transform your professional presence with AI-powered resume building and cover letter generation that stands out to employers.*

+**Built with ❤️ using Next.js, TypeScript, and Google Gemini AI**